sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 There is a package pre-installed to check if Atom loads fast enough: **Timecop**.

-It tells you the time the packages needs to load on startup and if some of them are taking more time than expected.
+It tells us the time the packages needs to load on startup and if some of them are taking more time than expected.

 But unfortunately, right now, nothing more (no live stats):

 ![perf](perf.png)

-Beause you can *work* with big files (js bundles, logs), I tried to different types of big files to see how it goes, and it's not that great:
+Because we can *work* with big files (js bundles, logs), I tried to different types of big files to see how it goes, and it's not that great:

 - one json extraction on one line, 500k characters (520kB): it was very slow to open it and move inside. (using Notepad++ it was fast enough, native eh?)
 - `jquery.js` source (non minified), 10k lines (278kB): it was very slow to copy/paste inside (about 20s).
 Editing was fine.
 It was pretty fast (*2s*) to open the saved file too.
 So it seems it's only the paste feature that has some difficulties with big buffers.
-- More than 2MB files : you got a nice notification : *Atom can only handle files < 2MB for now.
+- More than 2MB files : we got a nice notification : *Atom can only handle files < 2MB for now.
 Large file support is being tracked at atom/atom#307.* (the issue was closed in Jun 2015)

 At the process level, with a few dozen of files opened, it took 250MB max (application + 4 background processes).

 Notepad++, as a native application, 20MB.

-You can see the big cons with web applications on desktop (performances, memory usage).
+We can see the big cons with web applications on desktop (performances, memory usage).

 # HTML on Desktop